Important information and terms and conditions

 - Video footage: You may be asked to provide video footage of your pet’s behaviour on a day-to-day basis as this can aid the consultation process, as it is possible your pet will not perform certain behaviours during Alison’s visit.
 It is not necessary to provoke your pet into performing the problem behaviour, as she does not need to see the full extent of the behaviour to treat it.

 It is important that the above are completed and returned to Pet Potential prior to the consultation.
 Failure to do so may delay the consultation or incur additional costs due to postponement of the appointment.
-If you schedule an appointment but do not return all of the prerequisites for a consultation at three days prior to your appointment, Pet Potential reserve the right to cancel your appointment.
+If you schedule an appointment but do not return all of the prerequisites for a consultation at two days prior to your appointment, Pet Potential reserve the right to cancel your appointment.

 During a behaviour consultation:

 The consultation will take place at your home.
 However, Alison may ask to accompany you on a walk.
 Practical aspects of the programme are included and will be demonstrated to you.
 Please allow up to 2-3 hours for the consultation, depending on the option.